Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023/en.md

 ### Tournament registration

-As the tournament was an invitational, there were no open registrations held for the event.
-However, as always, testplayers, referees, and mappool selectors may not participate as players in this tournament.
+As the tournament was an invitational, there were no open registrations held for the main event.
+However, as always, testplayers, referees, and mappool selectors may not participate as players in the tournament.

 ### Match instructions